Yoon Eun-hye: 2012–2015: Directorial debut, acclaim and Goddess Fashion

 In 2012, Yoon made her directorial debut with the short film The Knitting, which was her first assignment as a graduate student at Chung-Ang University.
 The film was screened at the 17th Busan International Film Festival and competed in the Korean Short Film Competition.
 It was also screened at the 38th Seoul Independent Film Festival as one of the five short films in the "New Choice" category.
-The same year, she served as jury for the ‘Face of Short Film Awards’ at the Asiana International Short Film Festival (AISFF).
+The same year, she served as jury for the 'Face of Short Film Awards' at the Asian International Short Film Festival (AISFF).

 In late 2012, Yoon starred in MBC's melo-thriller Missing You, playing a victim of sexual abuse.
 The role marked a turning point for Yoon, who received critical acclaim for her performance.
 This was followed up with a leading role in KBS's romantic comedy Marry Him If You Dare, where she played a 32-year-old call center agent who travels back in time to change her future.
 In 2014, Yoon was cast alongside Park Si-hoo in the Chinese-South Korean romance film After Love.